gnat/nc-cms/README.md

 * User login.
 * File uploads.
 * Edit content and page titles.
+* PHP 7 and up.

-Optionally use a database for content storage (such as MySQL) However, a database is not required, and a fast flat file storage is used as default.
+**No database required.** A very fast flat file storage is used by default.
+A database is optional.

+If you prefer to use a database backend, MySQL is available.
+You can also use anything else supported by PHP PDO.

+Language support:

+* English
+* German

 ### Integration Sample.
 ```php